DataRootUniversity/ds-fundamentals/final-project/DOC.md

 ## Intro

-This tutorial is not like our previous guides, because here you'll see the whole development process from the **feature engineering** stage to the **saved model usage** with full code.
-You should read it carefully in order to complete the **Final Project** activity without any misunderstandings.
+This tutorial is not like our previous guides, because here you'll see the whole development process from the **feature engineering** stage to the **saved model usage** with full code. **The guide will show you all the phases of the Final Project activity to help you with implementation of your own project for solving the chosen task.** You should read it carefully in order to complete the **Final Project** activity without any misunderstandings.

 We will consider such stages as: